 How Does Meloxicam Work?

-What are the Side Effects of Meloxicam?
+What Are the Side Effects of Meloxicam?

 Side effects of meloxicam include anemia, abdominal pain, edema and insomnia.
 If you experience the following less common side effects, you should contact your doctor immediately: